Khalid ibn al-Walid Army: History

 The group was named after Khalid ibn al-Walid, who led the Muslim armies in the Battle of Yarmouk in 636 CE, which inflicted a heavy defeat on the Byzantine Army and led to the Muslim conquest of the Levant.
+The group was established as a branch of the Islamic State in southern Syria.

-The date on the document declaring the establishment of the group is 14 Sha'aban 1437, corresponding to Saturday 21 May 2016 and is signed by Abu Hashim al-Shami (also known as Abu Hashim al-Hamawi), the emir of the group.
+The date on the document declaring the establishment of the group was 14 Sha'aban 1437, corresponding to Saturday 21 May 2016 and was signed by Abu Hashim al-Shami (also known as Abu Hashim al-Hamawi), the emir of the group.

 On 14 August 2016, the Khalid ibn al-Walid Army launched a major attack against the Army of Conquest-held town of Hawd al-Yarmouk; however, despite heavy fighting and losses on both sides, no progress was made.

-In November 2016, the Khalid ibn al-Walid Army exchanged fire with an Israel Defence Force unit stationed in the Golan Heights, according to former Israeli defense minister Moshe Ya'alon.
+In November 2016, the Khalid ibn al-Walid Army exchanged fire with an Israel Defence Force unit stationed in the Golan Heights and then asked for apologies, according to former Israeli defense minister Moshe Ya'alon.
 According to Aymenn Jawad Al-Tamimi, the reported apology "was deemed to be a misconception."

 The group launched another offensive against the rebels in February 2017.

 On 3 July 2018, the group became involved in the 2018 Southern Syria offensive, after launching an attack on pro-government forces in Western Daraa.
 They were the suspected perpetrators of a coordinated series of attacks near As-Suwayda on July 25 that killed more than 250 people and injured scores more.

 In September 2019, the group released photos of a captured Syrian government intelligence officer in Daraa and later executed him.

-On 5 November 2019, fighters from Wilayat Hawran released photos after the death of ISIL's leader Abu Bakr al-Baghdadi, pledging allegiance to his successor Abu Ibrahim al-Hashimi al-Qurashi.
+On 5 November 2019, fighters from Islamic State – Hawran Province released photos after the death of ISIL's leader Abu Bakr al-Baghdadi, pledging allegiance to his successor Abu Ibrahim al-Hashimi al-Qurashi.

-On 22 December 2019, Wilayat Hawran announced that its fighters managed to kill 2 Russian soldiers in the town of Nawa.
+On 22 December 2019, Islamic State – Hawran Province announced that its fighters managed to kill 2 Russian soldiers in the town of Tasil.